People on low incomes can claim benefits to help them pay council tax or rent.

 Please use our online benefits calculator to see which benefits you may be entitled to before completing a claim form.
 The online calculator covers all benefits; including Universal Credit.

 Council tax support and housing benefit are means tested benefits.
 This means that your income and savings are taken into consideration when an application is considered.
 The evidence you will need to provide is shown in our 'standards of evidence' document.

 You should apply straightaway if you think you are eligible for a benefit as it is not always possible to backdate payments.
 You should also let us know immediately, if your circumstances change, as any overpayment must be paid back to the council.

-If you are on a low income you may be eligible for Council Tax support to help pay your council tax bill.
-This is a means tested benefit and the council will look at your income and savings before deciding whether you qualify.
-Any support awarded will be deducted from your Council Tax bill.
+If you are on a low income you may be eligible for council tax support to help pay your council tax bill.
+Any support awarded will be deducted from your council tax bill.

 If you are claiming Universal Credit you will still need to apply for council tax support.

 The easiest way to apply for council tax support is to complete our online claim form.